 A shoe whose interior conceals way more than it shows on the outside

 As previously mentioned at the beginning, I had the opportunity to “test drive” the adidas Free Hiker Parley for the better part of 2 months, really putting it through its paces.
 In addition to various mountaineering and hiking tours, the shoe joined me on a number of fixed-cable climbs and bike rides, in all weather conditions.
 The comfort, traction and fit of the shoe convinced me completely and, as you can imagine, I plan on hanging onto them for as long as I can.

-But even beyond the merits of the shoe that I’ve already mentioned, the sustainability aspect of the Parley takes it to a whole new level.
+But even beyond the merits of the shoe that I’ve already mentioned, the sustainability aspect of the TERREX Freehiker Parley takes it to a whole new level.
 The shoe consists of plastic painstakingly hand-collected from the seas and oceans, then recycled.
-The sustainable approach to production is made possible by a cooperation between adidas and Parley for the Oceans.
+The sustainable approach to production is made possible by a cooperation between Adidas and Parley for the Oceans.

 Parley for the Oceans

 Parley for the Oceans is an environmental organization and global cooperative network. adidas is a founding member, supporting Parley for the Oceans in its communication and education efforts.
 Furthermore, adidas is committed to the Parley A.I.R. strategy: